orientechnologies/orientdb-docs/Extractor.md

 |queryCount|Query that return the count of the fetched records.
 This is used to provide a correct progress indicator|string|false|-|

 #### Example
-Extracts all the Client from the MySQL database "test" hosted on localhost:
+Extracts all the "Client" table from a MySQL database "test" hosted on localhost:

 ```json
 { "jdbc": {